-Spider mites in house plants are one plant pest many homeowners have on their indoor palms and houseplants but are not aware of them because of the mites size.
+Spider mites on houseplants are one plant pest many homeowners have on their indoor palms and houseplants but are not aware of them because of the mites size.

 You may need a magnifying glass to see them.
 Red spider mites are only about 1/50 of an inch.

-Like the scale and mealy bugs, spider mites have piercing/sucking mouth parts.
+Like scale insects, aphids and the sap sucker mealybug, spider mites have piercing/sucking mouth parts.
 They love the dry, warm environment they find indoors.

 Have Spider Mites In House Plants – How Can You Tell?